arokx/p1-v1-be-dotnet-assignment/README.md

 - Start the Postgres database with `docker-compose up -d` (the application is already configured properly, but if you want to connect to the db directly you can see the credentials in the `docker-compose.yml` file)
 - You can now run the API project and everything should work.
 Upon start the application will run the migrations and seed data to the database.

+## Instructions

+- Make sure the API project is the start up project

 ## References

 - https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/